vasole/pymca/doc/source/training/quantification/index.rst

 |img_03|

-Under the calibration combo box, following *Active curve uses* , you will see the calibration actually applied.
-It should be close t0 A=-0.5, B=-0.005 and C=0.
+Under the calibration combo box, following *Active curve uses*, you will see the calibration actually applied.
+It should be close to A=-0.5, B=-0.005 and C=0.
 (Hint: Make sure you have selected a first order calibration when calculating the calibration).
 If it is very different your calibration is wrong and you will experience a lot of difficulties later on.

 Step 3: Select your fit region